 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 Electricity in Zimbabwe

-In Zimbabwe the power plugs and sockets are of type D and G. The standard voltage is 220 V and the standard frequency is 50 Hz.
+In Zimbabwe the power plug sockets are of type D and G. The standard voltage is 220 V and the frequency is 50 Hz.

 Power plug adapter needed in Zimbabwe?

-In Zimbabwe the power plugs and sockets are of type D and G. Check out the following pictures.
+In Zimbabwe the power plug sockets are of type D and G. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type D and G.

 - Your appliances with plug A don't fit socket D or G.

 - Your appliances with plug B don't fit socket D or G.